The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-The {\em second basic assumption} is that CGR should rapidly converge to GR at the end of the inflationary epoch, because this is the geometry of our post--inflationary universe.
-To be consistent with our idea of inflation, we postulate that $e^{\alpha(x)}$ is very small at the beginning of the inflation epoch, thence rapidly increasing and converging to one during the transition to the post--inflationary era.
-Correspondingly, $\alpha(x)$ is initially negative, then increasing and converging to zero at the inflationary epoch end.
-It is therefore clear that the preliminary question with CGR is about whether these properties can be really satisfied in the context of a suitable field--theoretic environment.
-The main result of our investigation reported in this first paper is that {\em the answer to this question is not only positive but also quantitatively satisfactory, provided that the matter primarily generated by the inflation process is a cold gas of Higgs bosons}.
+For consistency with the idea of inflation as a process driven by $e^{\alpha(x)}$, $\alpha(x)$ must depend on $x$ through a time--like function $\tau(x)$ which defines a family of iso--dilation surfaces $\tau(x)=$ const.
+If this were not so, the dilation connection of the Cartan manifold could not be represented as the gradient of a scalar quantity.
+The only way to implement this property is that to make $\tau(x)$ the length of the worldline segment stemming from the origin $x=0$ of a future light--cone and ending at a point $x$ of the cone interior, implying that the Cartan manifold itself is entirely confined to the interior of the future--cone.
+Clearly, to satisfy this property, the factorization of fundamental tensor (\ref{fundtensor}) into a global and a local part cannot be arbitrary.
+Further details are given in \S\,\ref{synchrobs}.

-The factorization of fundamental tensor (\ref{fundtensor}) into global and local properties requires an important property of Cartan--manifold geometry.
-To ensure the global character of the dilation connection, factor $\alpha(x)$ must depend upon $x$ through a time--like function $\tau(x)$ defining a family of iso--dilation surfaces $\tau(x)=$ const.
-Were it not so, the dilation connection could not be represented as the gradient of a scalar quantity.
-The only way to implement this property is that $\tau(x)$ be the length of the word line stemming from the origin $x=0$ of a future light--cone and ending at a point $x$ of the future--cone interior.
-This implies that the Cartan manifold itself is entirely confined to the interior of the future--cone, thereby taking on the topological structure of a de Sitter spacetime.
-Further details regarding the determination of $\tau(x)$ are given in \S\,\ref{synchrobs}.
+The {\em second basic assumption} is that CGR should rapidly converge to GR at the end of the inflationary epoch, because we know that, long after the inflation epoch, the geometry of the universe is that of GR or one very close to it.
+To be consistent with this assumption, we postulate that $e^{\alpha(x)}$ was very small at the beginning of the inflation epoch, then rapidly increasing and converging to one during the transition to the post--inflationary era.
+In other terms, $\alpha(x)$ must initially be negative, then it must increase and converge to zero at the end of inflationary epoch.
+In order for this to occur, the action integral of CGR must have a suitable structure, which is in fact possible, as we shall see in the following sections.
+It is thus clear that the preliminary question about CGR is whether these properties can be effectively implemented in a suitable field theory.
+The main result of the study reported in this Part I is that the answer to this question is not only positive, but also quantitatively satisfying, provided that the matter primarily generated by the inflation process is a Higgs--boson field.
+Further details are given in \S\,\ref{G2MneedsH}.